Loading your recommendations…

 2726 Durham-Chapel Hill Blvd.

-The Refectory Cafe focuses on social and environmental sustainability, healthy dining, and sourcing from local farms.
-They offer a huge selection of food for all diets, including numerous pie options.
-Make sure to stop by for a delicious slice of cranberry apple pie, sweet potato pecan pie, and much more.
+The Refectory Cafe focuses on social and environmental sustainability, healthy dining and sourcing from local farms.
+They offer menu options compatible with all diets, including their numerous pie options.
+Stop by for a delicious slice of cranberry apple pie, sweet potato pecan pie and much more.

 Rose's Noodles, Dumplings & Sweets